Sojasmine/Madagaskar-Memory-game/README.md

 Memory games are good for training memory and are usually played by children but are also suitable for adults.
 Based on my own proven experience, I have seen that introducing games gives children the conditions to practice their abilities for empathy and mathematical thinking.
 In the game memory, there is a basic structure based on turn-taking and consideration, which develops the empathic ability.
 Being able to see similarities and differences and talk about patterns and pairing, gives children the opportunity to develop their mathematical thinking.
 This Javascript version of the memory game, using a 20 card deck for a single player.
-The language used to build this project is HTML, CSS and Javascript.
+The language used to build this project is HTML, CSS , Jquery and Javascript.

 ___